Chris Cravens on Getting Away with God For Solitude

 Now, think about your life in terms of this diagram.

 I think of Sunday as a Quadrant 1 day.
 If you don’t lead worship, don’t preach… if you fail to do whatever your core activities are, there will be an immediate negative effect.
 Some activities eventually change quadrants.
-For instance, sermon prep is a Quadrant 2 activity, but Saturday night… it’s moved up.
+For instance, sermon prep is a Quadrant 2 activity on Tuesday, but Saturday night… it’s moved up.

 Here’s why it’s better to do activities while they’re still in Quadrant 2: